Table of Contents

 The coral polyp skeletons must be compacted, cemented, and solidified on a semi-hard or hard surface.

 In locations with seas that are heavily contaminated with sediment, the lovely coral polyps die.
 Additionally, they vanish from seas that are murky.
-This is due to the fact that the presence of sediments and murky water restricts the amount of sunlight that can reach the algae that support their existence.
+This is because the presence of sediments and murky water restricts the amount of sunlight that can reach the algae that support their existence.

 The warm ocean waters are intimately related to coral reefs.
 The water must be close to 20 degrees in temperature.
 So, coral reefs typically predominate on a continent’s eastern shore.
 This is not the situation with India, either, as the eastern seas are heavily contaminated with sediment.

-The growth of coral polyps is greatly aided by the little saltiness of ocean waters.
-For the purpose of preserving their skeletons, the polyps draw calcium from the water.
+The growth of coral polyps is greatly aided by the low saltiness of ocean waters.
+To preserve their skeletons, the polyps draw calcium from the water.
 Therefore, for coral reefs to thrive, there must be a low salinity environment.

 Because of the consistent flow of nutrient-rich water supported by ocean waves, coral reefs thrive in seawater.
 Coral polyps multiply more quickly when given nourishment.